tnustrings/ct/readme.md

 the end of the chunk.

 <<
-   inside the loop
+   print("inside the loop")
 >>

 go back via ..

 <<..
-   appending to the foo/bar/baz code again
+   print("appending to the foo/bar/baz code again")
 >>

 we open a second file, named zoo.py:

 <</zoo.py: zoo
-  welcome to the zoo
+  print("welcome to the zoo")
 >>

 if there's only one output file in the codetext and if you don't give